Writing a job vacancy in 7 steps

 4. Offer

 Next, tell potential candidates what you have to offer.
 State whether you offer an open-ended or fixed-term contract and how many hours a week.
 Mention primary employment conditions, like salary, working hours, and leave.
 “Salary is often negotiated at a later stage”, Willekens adds.
 “So some companies avoid mentioning salary in job ads.
 They assume that they will figure it out with the candidate later.
 I do usually mention a salary range in ads for 2 clear reasons”, Willekens continues: “First, you create realistic expectations and prevent disappointing situations in the future.
-Second, the more details you provide - like location, salary, and application deadline - your ad will be more findable on search engines and job boards.”
+Secondly, the more details you provide - like location, salary, and application deadline - the more findable your ad will be on search engines and job boards.”

 Clear and predictable employment conditions